Intracto/combell-api/README.md

 This is my take on the Combell shared-hosting API.
 The goal is to provide a set of classes that will allow you to easely interact with the API.

 ## Current status
-All the supported calls at the time of writing have been implemented.
-Since the Combell API itself lacks quite some functionality, this library obviously lacks that too.
-I'll try to keep this up-to-date when new functionality is added.
+Since the Combell API is still in development and new functionality is added regulary, this library might not implement every call yet.
+I do try to keep it up-to-date as much as possible.
+If there are calls missing, please let me know!

 ## Usage
 You can install the library through composer